 4.Click Next and follow the instructions.

 To test your web server, open your browser and type http://localhost in the address bar.
-You should be able to see the IIS welcome page.
-If you do, everything is OK.
+If you see an IIS welcome page, the installation was successful.